A correction may be in store for iStar Inc. (NYSE:STAR) shares? - The Dwinnex

-In the latest session, iStar Inc. (NYSE: STAR) closed at $8.80 down -0.90% from its previous closing price of $8.88.
-In other words, the price has decreased by -$0.08 from its previous closing price.
-On the day, 818366 shares were traded.
-STAR stock price reached its highest trading level at $8.91 during the session, while it also had its lowest trading level at $8.71.
+In the latest session, iStar Inc. (NYSE: STAR) closed at $7.80 up 2.09% from its previous closing price of $7.64.
+In other words, the price has increased by $+0.16 from its previous closing price.
+On the day, 1279313 shares were traded.
+STAR stock price reached its highest trading level at $7.81 during the session, while it also had its lowest trading level at $7.56.

 Sponsored